-A - post that operates the switch; B - keyway for key on switch; C - rubber cover for switch; D - Key number; E - Shear-bolts; F - Lock bolt; G - location boss around bolt.
+A - shaft that operates the switch and lock bolt; B - keyway for switch location; C - rubber cover for switch; D - Key number; E - Shear-bolts; F - Lock bolt; G - location boss around bolt.

 Drill up into the old shear bolt shanks (new lock pictured for clarity).
 Note that this can only be done with the earlier front-entry locks mounted lower down the column, not the later side entry accessed through the cowl as the bolts are in line with the lock instead of being at right-angles to it.

 Parting the multi-way connector with outside circlip pliers, to get the indicator switch harness out of the way